 Tuition is complicated, and scholarships, grants, federal loans, private loans, and family contributions are all part of paying for school.
 You also may use this time to assess the what-ifs: What if circumstances change and a tuition fee that was possible this year becomes impossible next year due to job loss or other change in circumstance?
 What sort of private loans are available, and what terms do they offer?

 For example, students who did take out student loans for college or graduate school may consider refinancing after they graduate.
-In some cases, refinancing can help qualifying borrowers secure a lower interest rate, which may make the loan more affordable in the long-term.
+In some cases, refinancing your student loans can help qualifying borrowers secure a lower interest rate, which may make the loan more affordable in the long-term.

 Refinancing federal loans eliminates them from borrower protections, like income-driven repayment plans, so it’s not the right choice for all borrowers.